chalmerlowe/intro_to_sprinting/class_materials/git_common_operations.md

 When using `git`, sometimes you want to know more about the changes you are committing ... this is where `git diff` comes in.

-When you have changed multiple files, it is sometimes desireable to add them to the staging area in batches. `git add` also has this capability

 ## What to do

 For this next exercise, we will change a single file and use the `git diff` tool to examine those specific changes in detail.

-1. Use your text editor to open the `beowulf.txt` file in the Codeless project.
+1. Use your text editor to open the `beowulf.txt` file in the your local Codeless Project repo.
-2. Change the letter `B` in the first line `Beowulf (modern English translation) ...` to a lowercase `b`.
+2. Change the letter `B` in the first line `The Project Getenberg EBook of Beowulf ...` to a lowercase `b`.
 1. Execute the following command:

 ```bash
 git diff
 ```

 This will show you, in detail, the differences between the last version of the file that was committed via `git` and any changes you have since created.
-For details on how this is broken out, see the Deep Dive section.
+For details on how this is broken out, see the **Deep Dive** section.

+## Done with commands for now!

+If you (and your partner, if you're working in pairs) are done, then you can put your green sticky up!
+This is how we know you're done.

 ![green sticky note](images/Sticky-Note-02-Green-300px.png)